 GS/LS/SE/IB2 average ≥ 90 Distinction

-IP average ≥ 92 Distinction
+12 IP average ≥ 92 Distinction

 GS/LS/SE/IB2 average ≥ 83 Honours

-IP average ≥ 85 Honours
+12 IP average ≥ 85 Honours

-P. ACADEMIC PROGRESS REPORTS AND REVIEW
+P. ACADEMIC MEETINGS FOR PROGRESS REVIEW

-Half way through the first term, students will receive mid-term progress reports.
 Report cards are distributed to students at the end of each term.
 These reports are sent to parents/guardians and describe the students' overall progress and note areas of commendation or concern.